diohabara/CS6332-22f/unit2-2/write-up.md

 - [x] find a buffer start

 From the `stack-ovfl-arm.c`, you can tell the offset from the buffer.
-It's 80 bits.
+It's 80 bytes.
 You can also check it using `gdb`.

 - [x] detect return address

-Here, we embed the shellcode, input the sufficient number of `nop`s, and address of the shellcode.
+Here, we embed the shellcode, input a sufficient number of `nop`s, and address of the shellcode.

 ```python
         bufAddr = int(r.split(b":")[1].split(b"\n")[0], 16)